sophie-thomson/garden-escape/README.md

     - **Functionality** - Testing all aspects of code functionality as listed above
     - **Validation** - Testing all Error Handling mechanisms are working and appropriate
 - The results for each different possible storyline are recorded in a separate table.
-- The **Choice** column shows the option choice that the story has followed at that stage of the storyline.
+- The **Choice** column shows the option choice that the test player selects at that stage of the storyline.

 - Storyline 1: